 In memory of Jimmy Hall.

-Jimmy passed in 2007 during one of his may great adventures, a BASE jumping expedition to Baffin Island in the Canadian Artic.
+Jimmy died in 2007 during one of his many great adventures, a BASE jumping expedition to Baffin Island in the Canadian Arctic.
 His unwavering hunger for life and sense of adventure left most who met him striving to be “More Like Jimmy”.

 Christine P. Lewis Memorial Fund